kelvins/functional-programming-in-scala/README.md

 If you have any doubts or suggestions about the content, feel free to contribute opening an issue or a pull request.

+> This document was created as a personal effort for studying Scala and functional programming and will likely have updates over time.

 ## Topics

 - [Introduction](#introduction)